niilante/FFCK/docs/FAQ/FAQ.md

 ## Enabling DoH breaks my VPN connection

 It's by design, a VPN with _"DNS leak protection"_ should not allow DOH to work properly.

+## Why is `content process limit` not set to 1?

+A lot of people complaining about the CPU/RAM usage in Firefox, settings the flag `content process limit` to 1 basically solves all performance and RAM related "problems".
+However, there is a cost to it.
+Setting it to 1 reduce the overall Browser security, because once this is done all tabs and windows will be running in a single process.

+That means if any website is able to compromise the browser's sandboxing _somehow_, it could more easily access content from every other tab.
+I you do not care about sandboxing/isolating related things, set it to 1 but **I do not recommend it**.